agirishkumar/ComputerVision/README.md

 **Udacity Introduction to Computer Vision**

-I use this repo to track all my codes and images that I generated while learning I use Matlab and Octave
+I use this repo to track all my codes and images that I generated while learning The course Introduction to Computer Vision from Udacity.
+I use Matlab and Octave.